sequana/mapper/README.rst

 :Overview: This is a simple pipeline to map several FastQ files onto a reference using different mappers/aligners
 :Input: A set of FastQ files.
-:Output: A set of BAM files
+:Output: A set of BAM files (and/or bigwig)
-:Status: draft
+:Status: Production
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352